Mahmood-Hoseini/NoLoGo/README.md

 Google slides for the project can be found **here**

+## Overview of the project:
+Deep greeking is implemented in two steps:

+- Logo Detection using YOLOv5 pytorch model trained on [OpenLogo](https://qmul-openlogo.github.io/) dataset
+- Inpaint logo area using [generative image inpainting with contextual attention](https://arxiv.org/abs/1801.07892)

 ## Prerequisites
 This code has been tested on Ubuntu 18.04 and the following are the main components that need to be installed:
 - Python3